 The next step is to organise a meeting with the family.
 The meeting should take place in school.
-A member of the Senior Leadership Team should accompany the teacher in the meeting.
+A phase leader should accompany the teacher in the meeting.
 There should be a record of the meeting on CPOMS, including notes of the discussion and actions.
 A review meeting should be set up quite quickly after the meeting (if necessary) to monitor progress.